upenn-embedded/final-project-s25-neuro/README.md

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*

 > We will use the Bitalino EEG sensor, 3-lead electrode cable, and UC-E6 cable.
 These are compatible with Arduino and offer sufficient resolution and flexibility for our signal needs.
 Other components include a BLE-capable microcontroller (e.g., ESP32), a rechargeable battery pack, a vibration motor for alerts, and materials for casing (3D printed PLA).
-The complete BOM spreadsheet can be found here: [insert link]
+The complete BOM spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1D1r-qtnwWtG0i4U08g_JSRCN8SvMN2fPsdjjQd8AklY/edit?usp=sharing).

 ### 8. Final Demo Goals